Deixis: Labov's narrative model

 William Labov argues that stories of personal experience can be divided into distinct sections, each of which serves a unique function within the narrative progression.
 Labov schematizes the organization of natural narrative using the following conceptual units: abstract, orientation, complicating action, resolution, evaluation, and coda.
-Generally, anecdotal narratives tend to arrange these units in the order outlined; however, this is not an inflexible, structural progression that defines how every narrative must develop.
+Generally, anecdotal narratives tend to arrange these units in that order; however, this is not an inflexible, structural progression.
 For instance, sentences and phrasal items that serve an evaluative function can be interspersed throughout a narrative.
 Some stretches of narrative discourse also feature overlap among these Labovian categories.
 Each of Labov's narrative divisions serves a characteristic purpose typified by a particular section's grammatical construction and functional role within the unfolding narrative, but the boundaries of such divisions are not always clear-cut.

 As a feature of natural language, deixis is an important element of oral narrative and can be realized in different ways in each of Labov's categories.
-According to Galbraith, "All language use depends on some felt relevance to situation, on the attention of participants, and their ability to lift out the topic....Like zero in mathematics and the dark space in the theater, deixis orients us within a situation without calling attention to itself".
-Two of Labov's categories that often feature deixis prominently are the "orientation" and the "coda".
+According to Galbraith, "All language use depends on some felt relevance to situation, on the attention of participants, and their ability to lift out the topic....
+Like zero in mathematics and the dark space in the theater, deixis orients us within a situation without calling attention to itself."
+Two of Labov's categories that often feature deixis prominently are the "orientation" and the "coda."
 The orientation typically occurs near the beginning of a narrative and serves to introduce the characters, settings, and events.
 Given its presentative quality, the orientation shifts the deictic center away from the speaker's here-and-now into the spatiotemporal coordinates of the story, which logically must occur at a time prior to the story's enunciation.
 The coda occurs toward the end of a narrative and functions as a means of terminating the flow of story events.
 By doing so, the coda reorients the speakers and listeners out of the story world and back into the communicative present.